dddash11/zoom-automator/README.md

 ﻿# zoom-automator

- A simple hack to skip the pain of attending the zoom classes.
+ A simple hack to skip the pain of manually joining the zoom classes.

  ## dependencies
 - python 3